cristianglezm/EvoAI/README.md

 # EvoAI #

-A library for Evolving Neural Networks.
+A library for Evolving Neural Networks(NEAT and HyperNEAT).

 ## Building ##